quynquyn/lessons/_lessons/class1/lesson16.md

 4. **I'm sure you will like this movie.**
 5. **My two best are going to get married next year.**
 6. **We still can't decide where we'll spend our honeymoon.**
-7. **Don't forget that we are going to dinner with John and Alex tonight.**
+7. **Don't forget that we are going to have dinner with John and Alex tonight.**
 8. **I don't see a cloud in the sky.
 Today is going to be a lovely day.**
 9. **Will you make dinner?**
 10. **Christopher is going to begin medical school next year.**